 One element of the architect’s design for the academy featured a cable supported, single skin clear ETFE roof over an unheated internal street.
 The roof’s main function, as well as providing a shelter, was to allow a high level of natural light to enter the street as it was going to be bordered by classrooms.
 The main contractor, Carillion plc, approached Base for its technical expertise to develop a solution that could deliver all the key functional and aesthetic effects in the architect’s proposal.

 Base won the project on technical experience, by proposing a more robust single skin ETFE solution.
 By adapting the revolutionary TEXO® cladding system, designed by Tensoforma of Italy, Base proposed to deliver an innovative tensile fabric solution that would offer the required high light translucency (97%), while offering a 30-year design, life thanks to a more modular approach.
 Initially conceived as a vertical cladding panel, this was the first time that TEXO had been adapted as an alternative to a glazed solution by using single skin ETFE foil.

-The solution also offered a high degree of prefabrication and featured low weight components, which greatly reduced the risk of damage and injury on site.
 Base undertook the complete design, manufacture and installation process, including the structural aluminium gutters and primary steel arches.